lumena-tech/delmonicos/w3f-grant-submission/delmonicos.md

 The following schema describes the overall architecture of the project.
 ![Delmonicos architecture](https://github.com/lumena-tech/delmonicos/raw/main/w3f-grant-submission/delmonicos.jpg)

 * Mockups/designs of any UI components : We have not yet realized mockups nor UI design.
-We will have connect existing supervision platform to a back-end API.
+We will connect existing supervision platform to a back-end API.
 We will also have a mobile app with an embedded wallet to validate charging sessions.
 * API's specifications of the core functionality : not yet defined.